 Echinocactus acanthodes, Echinocactus viridescens var. cylindraceus

 Ferocactus cylindraceus is a cactus with a spherical stem that becomes cylindrical.
 Some older specimens form columns up to 6.6 feet (2 m) in height.
-It is covered in long spines, one slightly to moderately hooked.
-They are red when new and become curved and gray as they age.
+The stem is covered in long spines, one slightly to moderately hooked.
+The spines are red when new and become curved and gray as they age.
 Flowers are maroon outside and bright yellow inside, with red or yellow centers on the side that faces the sun.
 The fleshy, hollow fruits are yellow.

 How to Grow and Care